fujinghao/MASDF-Net/README.md

 3. Training:
 	+ run `train_isic.py`; you may also want to change the default saving path or other hparams as well.

-Code of other tasks will be comming soon.

 ## Acknowledgement